Chandragupta I

 Chandragupta I (Gupta script: Cha-ndra-gu-pta, r. c.
-319–335 or 319–350 CE) was a king of the Gupta Empire, who ruled in northern and central India.
-His title Maharajadhiraja ("great king of kings") suggests that he was the first emperor of the dynasty.
+319–335) was a monarch of the Gupta Empire, who ruled in northern and central India.
+His title Mahārājadhirāja ("Great king of kings") suggests that he was the first suzerain ruler of the dynasty.
 It is not certain how he turned his small ancestral kingdom into an empire, although a widely accepted theory among modern historians is that his marriage to the Licchavi princess Kumaradevi helped him extend his political power.
-Their son Samudragupta further expanded the Gupta empire.
+Their son Samudragupta further expanded the Gupta Empire.